tawsbob/postgres-orm/README-policy-orchestrator.md

 const diff = orchestrator.comparePolicies([modelWithPolicy], [modelWithUpdatedPolicy]);
 const steps = orchestrator.generatePolicyMigrationSteps(diff);

-// Result: Steps to drop the old policy and create the new policy
+// Result: Steps to drop the old policy and create the new policy with check clause
 ```

 ## Testing